svenguenther/OLE/docs/index.rst

 .. toctree::
    :hidden:
-   :maxdepth: 6
+   :maxdepth: 1
+   :titlesonly:
-   :caption: Modules
+   :caption: API

-   modules
+   api/api_example

 ..
 Crop out the image used on github (using logoo on the side here)
 .. include:: ../README.rst